sudoist/jigsaw-jcos.io/source/_categories/gaming.md

 ---
 extends: _layouts.category
 title: Gaming
-description: Posts about gaming related topics
+description: All posts about gaming.
 ---

 Posts about gaming related topics.